bagg3rs/homeassistant/README.md

-### Home Assistant Docker Compose
+### Home Assistant Configuration

-Infra for home assistant using docker compose
+- redo my ha config as its  spaghetti